-- Some significant change in a cat's normal routine.
-A new roommate, a move, a new baby, a new dog, even a new laundry detergent!
-Cats are all individuals, and it often takes some careful detective work to determine what might have been a significant stressor for them. - Litter box not being cleaned frequently enough.
-In outdoor environments, cats rarely eliminate in the same place twice.
-To ask them to eliminate in an area where there is already poop or urine can take some getting used to.
-Your average cat box should be scooped at least once a day-sometimes twice a day for more sensitive cats-and the litter completely changed and the box cleaned once a week. - Not enough litter boxes.
+sometimes twice a day for more sensitive cats-and the litter completely changed and the box cleaned regularly.

+- Not enough litter boxes.
 It's recommended that a multi cat household have at least n+1 litter boxes, where n=number of cats.
 It's also recommended to have at one litter box per each floor of your living space. - Competition from other cats/cats guarding litter boxes from each other.
 Some cats will use the litter box as ambush points, which can discourage use by timid cats. - Self-soothing behavior.
 Urinating is a self-soothing mechanism, which some cats will turn to during stressful moments such as being left alone during a vacation, during a loud party, or other drastic changes to their routine.
 Often they will choose to do it on or near a familiar smell, something that also makes them feel comforted.
 This is where the misconception of "he peed on my clothes because he's mad at me" comes from.
 Cats actually lack the conceptual capacity for what humans think of as "spite," which involves a more complex understanding of correlating emotions than cats are capable of. - Litter preference.
 Many cats are very particular about the scent, texture and even sound (think sizzling baking soda) of their litter, and will choose to eliminate elsewhere if their needs are not met. - Box location.
-If a fearful cat doesn't feel safe venturing all the way to the laundry room, they may choose to eliminate somewhere else, where they do feel secure. - Box size or shape.
-Many cat boxes are far too small for the cat in question!
+If a fearful cat doesn't feel safe venturing all the way to the laundry room, they may choose to eliminate somewhere else, where they do feel secure.
+A good rule is at least one litter box on each floor. - Box size or shape.
+Most commercial boxes are far too small for the cat in question!
 Some cats have preferences for covered vs uncovered, and many dislike litter box liners.
-Large plastic storage bins that can be found at many brand name stores make great inexpensive alternatives to the expensive XL litter boxes on the market. - Negative associations with the box.
+Large clear plastic storage bins that can be found at many brand name stores make great inexpensive alternatives to the expensive XL litter boxes on the market.
+Simply cut an opening in one side for your cat to enter/exit.
+Much less expensive, and often easier to clean! - Negative associations with the box.
 While it might not seem intuitive to us, if a cat has a negative experience in or around the litter box (such as pain while urinating, being attacked by another cat, or even a loud scary noise) they may associate that negative experience with the litter box, rather than the actual trigger.
 In these cases, try setting up an entirely new type of box in a new location (while making sure the trigger is gone!).

-Situation Specific Tips:
+Situation Specific Tips

-Try limiting access to outdoor cats.
+Limit access to outdoor cats.
 Especially if there is any new "access" to the world of outdoor cats.
-For example, if you recently moved and your cat can suddenly get nose to nose with the stray in the window, they may be feeling the need to scent mark for that cat's benefit.
+For example, if you recently moved and your cat can suddenly get nose to nose with the stray in the window, or can hear another cat yowling at night, they may be feeling the need to scent mark for that cat's benefit.
+This might even include deterrents outside your property, such as citrus spray or motion activated sprinklers to discourage feline prowlers.